andrew/ultimate-awesome/README.md

 - [awesome-fsm](https://github.com/leonardomso/awesome-fsm) - 🤖 A curated list of awesome resources related to finite state machines and statecharts.
 - [awesome-firebase](https://github.com/afonsopacifer/awesome-firebase) - :open_file_folder: A curated list of Firebase.
 - [awesome-llm-quantization](https://github.com/pprp/awesome-llm-quantization) - Awesome list for LLM quantization.
-- [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [awesome-authorization](https://github.com/warrant-dev/awesome-authorization) - A curated list of information and resources about authorization.
 - [awesome-github-pages-portfolios](https://github.com/guilyx/awesome-github-pages-portfolios) - 😎 A curated list of awesome GitHub pages porfolio templates 📝.
 - [awesome-deep-reasoning](https://github.com/modelscope/awesome-deep-reasoning) - Collect every awesome work about r1!.